Canada's inflation rate tumbles to 2.8 per cent in June even as grocery prices remain high

 That process is supposed to bring inflation down, though in the meantime, it's driving up the interest Canadians pay on their mortgages.

-The federal agency says exclude mortgage interest costs, the annual inflation rate would have been two per cent.
+The federal agency says the annual inflation rate would have been two per cent when mortgage costs are excluded.

+Mortgage interest costs were up more than 30 per cent from June 2022, when the Bank of Canada's key interest rate was 1.5 per cent compared with 4.75 per cent for most of June 2023.
+With July's quarter-percentage-point rate hike, the central bank rate is now five per cent.

 Tuesday's report shows prices for a range of goods and services are moderating, serving as good news for consumers who have been facing steep price increases since the pandemic.